Ehtesham-Eddy/hackathon/README.md

 https://anirudh.citybook.in/
 The project is deployed on above domain.

+Project file execution on system
+Using XAMPP Server , Save the file in htdocs folder and execute the file with nlocalhost

 Instructional flow of use of system

 1. Upload CSV or Text file to System.